adizsandy/smitter/README.md

   Each module consist of a module definition file `module.php` and `routes.php`, which has module declarations and module specific route definitions respectively.

   Folder structure within module consists of `Controller`, `Design` [ `layouts`, `templates` ], `Model` folders with respective functionalities.

+  `Controller` :
+    In Smitter, Controllers are just plain and independent PHP classes, used for handling the requests and providing the response.
+    All extensible features like Request Parameters, Response Processe, Session etc. can be handled by the helper functions available with equivalent names :)

+    ```php

+    namespace App\Main\Module\Controller;

+    class HomeController {
+      //..... code resides here
+    }

+    ```

+  `Model` :
+    Model classes include business logics that maybe database related depending on requirements.
+    If database related logics are to be handled, the class should extend the `Illuminate\Database\Eloquent\Model` class, for implementing the complete ORM features of `Eloquent ORM` and mapping the model as an database `Entity`.
+    However if you need to just run SQL queries anywhere within your codebase, you may use the `db()` function, which returns the Eloquent instance.

+    ```php

+    namespace App\Main\Module\Model;

+    use Illuminate\Database\Eloquent\Model;

+    class User extends Model {

+        protected $table = 'users';
+    }

+    ```

+  `Design` :
+    It includes the VIEW logics, having `layouts` and `templates` folder.

   By default, `Main_Module` is provided for quick setup of simple and uni-modular web applications along with some basic information for creation of other modules.